datastax/cassandra-data-migrator/README.md

 > :warning: Note that Version 4 of the tool is not backward-compatible with .properties files created in previous versions, and that package names have changed.

 1. `cdm.properties` file needs to be configured as applicable for the environment.
 Parameter descriptions and defaults are described in the file.
+The file can have any name, it does not need to be `cdm.properties`.
+   > * A simplified sample properties file configuration can be found here as [cdm.properties](./src/resources/cdm.properties)
-   > A sample properties file configuration can be [found here](./src/resources/cdm.properties)
+   > * A complete sample properties file configuration can be found here as [cdm-detailed.properties](./src/resources/cdm-detailed.properties)
 2. Place the properties file where it can be accessed while running the job via spark-submit.
 3. Run the below job using `spark-submit` command as shown below: